GoogleCloudPlatform/professional-services/infrastructure/removePublicGCS/README.md

 ## Steps

-Open a Cloud Shell within your Cloud Console
+Begin by opening a Cloud Shell within your Cloud Console.

-Make a new directory as a staging area to deploy the cloud function, and CD into it
+    # Make a new directory as a staging area to deploy the cloud function, and CD into it
     $ mkdir removePublicAccessGCF
     $ cd removePublicAccessGCF

-Grab a copy of the files from github
+    # Grab a copy of the files from github

-    ## Get a list of VpcIds, and select VPC to connect to GCP.
     $ wget https://raw.githubusercontent.com/reechar-goog/professional-services/feature/removePublicGCS_CF/infrastructure/removePublicGCS/index.js
     $ wget https://raw.githubusercontent.com/reechar-goog/professional-services/feature/removePublicGCS_CF/infrastructure/removePublicGCS/package.json

-Use NPM to install a copy of the dependencies
+    # Use NPM to install a copy of the dependencies
     $ npm install --save @google-cloud/storage

-Deploy the Cloud Function to trigger off your target bucket
+    # Deploy the Cloud Function to trigger off your target bucket

-    $ gcloud beta functions deploy removePublicAccess --trigger-event google.storage.object.metadataUpdate --trigger-resource gs://<YOUR_BUCKET>
+    $ gcloud beta functions deploy removePublicAccess \
+    --trigger-event google.storage.object.metadataUpdate \
+    --trigger-resource gs://<YOUR_BUCKET>